biteworks/CopyFolderTool/README.md

-# CopyFolderTool - Simple Robocopy GUI
+# CopyFolderTool - A simple Robocopy GUI

 ![Image of application on gradient](_images/header-image.jpg?raw=true "Image of application on gradient")